Calls cost 7p per minute plus your standard network charge.

 “This case relates to the tragic death of Ray Holmes, a loyal long-standing employee of Thames Water in April 2010.
 We have informed the prosecution that we intend to enter a guilty plea in relation to the charges that have been laid against us under the relevant Health and Safety at Work act legislation.

 The company is facing a charge under the health and safety act for simply failing to ensure the health, safety and welfare of its employees.
+This serves as a reminder to all businesses that they need to ensure workers have had Confined Space Training if appropriate.
 A local union has criticised the length of time that it has taken to bring the case to court.
 The union said that the four years between the accident and the case has been intolerable for the man’s family and the charge could have happened in a much more timely manner.

 The way to improve customer service is not some heavily guarded secret.
 It is rather simple and involves the implementation of software that enables customer and staff to communicate effectively and in a simple manner.
 Surely companies that observe customer service week should look into adopting such technology.